 Joanne was awarded an OBE for services to the pensions industry in the 2003 Queen's Birthday Honours.

-Margaret was appointed an OBE in 2010 and has, uniquely, for five years running been named as one of the Top 50 Influential People in Pensions and was awarded for her outstanding contribution to the pensions industry by the PMI in 2012.
-In 2013 she was listed as one of the Top 100 Women in Finance and in July 2014 was named Pensions Personality of the Year.
+Margaret was appointed an OBE in 2010 and has, uniquely, for seven years running been named as one of the Top 50 Influential People in Pensions and was awarded for her outstanding contribution to the pensions industry by the PMI in 2012.
+In 2013 she was listed as one of the Top 100 Women in Finance in Europe and in 2014 was named Pensions Personality of the Year.

 Paul is a Solicitor who has specialised in work-based pension schemes since 1982.
 He joined Travers Smith as a partner in 1989 and advises on all aspects of pensions law.
 He advises on a wide variety of pension arrangements, including some of the UK's largest pension funds.